 By approved data cable installers

-With new data cable installs, there is a high demand for quick and reliable network speeds.
+With new data cable installations, there is a high demand for quick and reliable network speeds.
 The only way to guarantee high speeds is with an approved network cable installer who understand the product and its specifications.
-Not only do Oxfordshire’s local Telecoms Engineeers, Redbeard IT, provide a quality service but they have been approved to provide date cable installs by leading industry manufacturers.
+Not only do Oxfordshire’s local Telecoms Engineeers, Redbeard IT, provide a quality service but they have been approved to provide date cable installations by leading industry manufacturers.
 Because of this guarantee, if we say high speeds, we mean it.

 Sometimes we use words and acronyms that only those in the industry are aware of.
 Here are some of the most common, briefly explained.